 There will be a new set of flags on this page that indicate whether this customer’s punchout request is in cXML or OCI format.

 Web Methods Customer ID is what the customer sends as the Buyer ID on B2B transactions, which links it to the xpedx.com master customer.

-Ship To Setup Page
+The finalized maintenance screen is shown below

 Customer User Setup Page